tomaszmichalik/tomaszmichalik.github.io/content/authors/admin/_index.md

   - Reception of Cultural Heritage
   - Cross-Cultural Studies
   - Psychology of Archaeologial Discoveries
-  - Development of New Research and Teaching Technigues
+  - Development of New Research and Teaching Technigues in Archaeology

 education:
   - area: PhD in Archaeology